aleen42/gitbook-comments/README.md

 ### TODO

 - [ ] Disable subscribing states when commenting on articles.
-- [ ] Discussion features on GitLab.
+- [x] Replying features on GitLab.
 - [x] ~~GitLab features depend on the functions around commit comments: https://gitlab.com/gitlab-org/gitlab-ce/issues/59798.~~ Use discussion instead.
 - [x] ~~GitLab private access token has no detailed scope for avoiding abusing by others.~~ It means that I cannot get discussions when users do not authorize themselves.